malwa-cyber/fraud-dataset-cleaning/finance-fraud-datacleaning/README.md

 ## handling missing values
 I used the conditional formatting approach to highlight the missing values on the date and used the data provided in the dataset to fill it.
 Using this formula (=IF(H3="", H2, H3)) suggesting that if H3 is missing, then replace it with the value in H2 if not H3 stands.

-## creating power BI dashboard
-I imported the csv file into power BI using the get data option.
-I started by removing unnecessary columns using the remove column on the home tab.
-Ensured that the dataset has no errors in the Power Query editor.
-At first, the error was the date-time format which showed errors but I changed the data type to date